rafaelbrito45/Vanilla-UI-Assignment/README.md

 Make sure you have node installed

-Open a terminal in the projects' folder and run `npm install`
+Open a terminal in the project's folder and run `npm install`

 with all the packages installed you can split your terminal or open a new one on the same folder